gnif/LookingGlass/doc/install_host.rst

 .. warning::

-   The Host Application is a legacy frame producer.
-New installations should use the :doc:`Looking Glass IDD <install_idd>`.
+   The Host Application is the legacy implementation of the Looking Glass Server.
+New installations should use the :doc:`Looking Glass IDD
+   <install_idd>`.

    B7 is the last recommended release when non-capture mouse input through the Host Application is required.
 Use the matching B7 client and documentation